ibmtjbot/tjbot-lib/README.md

 # See https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring
 # for more information about using NeoPixels with RPi.
 gpioPin = 18 # GPIO18 / Physical pin 12

-# if true, uses the GRB (instead of RGB) color format
-grbFormat = false

 [Shine.CommonAnode]
 redPin = 19   # GPIO19 / Physical pin 35